Koishikawa Korakuen (Tokyo), Japanese garden in autumn

 At the end of these periods, visiting is still worth it.
 The leaves might be falling, but they create glowing natural carpets on the ground.

-Fall 2023, like 2022, is expected to come later than usual compare to the average of the previous years.
+Fall 2024 again is expected to come later than usual compared to the previous years average.
 Thus, the peak foliage might be delayed by a few days due to the residual summer heat and compared to the typical season.

 Where to do momijigari in Japan?